gilbertfrancois/gilbertfrancois.github.io/03_champ_debug_2.md

 ![header](assets/images/03_champ_debug_header.jpg)

 This page shows how to use Champ for debugging, stepping through code, inspect registers and more.
 It is by far the most interesting page about champ on this website :) Let's start with typing in some code.
-The program is absolutely useless and does not do much.
+Our test code is absolutely useless and does not do much.
 But it will help to demonstrate all the goodies that Champ has to offer as a complete development tool.